Who can use this feature

 - The dashboard tracks the usage of DHCP addresses, ensuring that the available IP pool is efficiently utilized.

-Steps to Add or Edit a VLAN
+How to Add or Edit a VLAN

 To Add a VLAN: